KevalAjani92/Tour_Management_MERN/README.md

 - Admin can add,update and delete any tour.
 - Admin Can Upload or Modify the tour photo.
 - Currently Photos are stored in public folder of project in pc(locally).

+## Note
+- Currently Admin Panel is visible to all user (Authorization is pending).